What to Know: Federal Child Support Guidelines

 - That portion of the medical and dental insurance premiums attributable to the child

-- Health-related expenses that exceed insurance reimbursement by at least $100 annually, including orthodontic treatment; professional counselling provided by a psychologist, social worker, psychiatrist, or any other person; physio-, occupational, or speech therapy; and prescription drugs, hearing aids, glasses and contact lenses
+- Health-related expenses that exceed insurance reimbursement by at least $100 annually, including orthodontic treatment; professional counseling provided by a psychologist, social worker, psychiatrist, or any other person; physio-, occupational, or speech therapy; and prescription drugs, hearing aids, glasses and contact lenses

 - Extraordinary expenses for primary or secondary school education, or for any other education programs that meet the child’s particular needs